comfy/comfy-bootstrap-form/CONTRIBUTING.md

 Somebody will shortly review your pull request and if everything is good will be merged into master brach.
 Eventually gem will be published with your changes.

----

-Thanks to all the great contributors over the years: https://github.com/bootstrap-ruby/rails-bootstrap-forms/graphs/contributors